maxdarque/up-graphql-yoga-server-example/README.md

 <br />

+**Update** - AWS Lambda recently released support for Node.js v8.10 which is amazing.
+The tutorial has been updated accordingly.

 Please feel free to make suggested improvements and raise issues.
 I am relatively new to Typescript and GraphQL.

 ## What we will use